pbakhann/SQL-Data-Warehouse-Project/README.md

 ## 🏗️ Data Architecture
 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers:
 ![Data Architecture](https://github.com/user-attachments/assets/7507c526-d1f5-4cb1-82b4-14e051c05280)
-1. Bronze Layer: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+1. __Bronze Layer__: Stores raw data as-is from the source systems.
+Data is ingested from CSV Files into a SQL Server Database.
-2. Silver Layer: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+2. __Silver Layer__: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
-3. Gold Layer: Houses business-ready data modeled into a star schema required for reporting and analytics.
+3. __Gold Layer__: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ## 📖 Project Overview